raravi/amithraravi2.com/_posts/2019-09-19-circleci-a-simple-cicd-pipeline.md

             - _site
 ```

-3. The `deploy` job will first get the data saved from the previous job.
+The `deploy` job will first get the data saved from the previous job.
 Then, it uses the [rsync](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories-on-a-vps) Linux command to sync the `_site` folder contents to the web server.

 `rsync` command does the following:
-a. --delete flag: delete the contents in the Destination folder that doesn’t match the contents of Source folder (`_site`)
+* --delete flag: delete the contents in the Destination folder that doesn’t match the contents of Source folder (`_site`).
-b. --exclude flag: excludes the file/folder on the Destination side from deletion.
+* --exclude flag: excludes the file/folder on the Destination side from deletion.
-c.
-The file/folders to be copied, or only copied if they’ve been modified in any way.
-And only the modified part is copied, not the enter file!
+* The file/folders to be copied, or only copied if they’ve been modified in any way.
+And only the modified part is copied, not the entire file!

 ```yml
   deploy: